Adding a new custom field

 // Pipedrive company domain

-In order to create a new custom field, there are two required parameters you have to give value to:
+In order to create a new custom field, there are two required parameters:

-the new custom field (read more about naming custom fields) - what
+• name - you need to decide on what to call the new custom field (read more about naming custom fields)

 // Custom field name and type of field